thinnect/node-apps/apps/blink-silabs/README.md

 first running at 1Hz, the second at 2Hz and the third at 4Hz.

-The application is intended to test and demonstrate how the system is set up, how threads and timers work.
+The application is intended to test and demonstrate how the system is set up, how threads, mutexes and timers work.

 For platforms with less than three LEDs, only the faster timers are indicated.